David Bratman

 David Bratman is a librarian and Tolkien scholar.

 Biography

-David Bratman was born in Chicago to Robert Bratman, a physician, and his wife Nancy, an editor.
+Bratman was born in Chicago to Robert Bratman, a physician, and his wife Nancy, an editor.
 He was one of four sons in the family.
-He was brought up in Cleveland, Ohio and then in California.
+He was brought up in Cleveland, Ohio, and then in California.
 He was educated at the University of California-Berkeley, and took his M.L.S. at the University of Washington.
 He works as a librarian at university and other libraries.
 He has contributed to Tolkien scholarship since 1977, including 13 entries for the J. R. R. Tolkien Encyclopedia, and a chapter in Wiley-Blackwell's A Companion to J. R. R. Tolkien.
 He has helped to run the Hugo Awards for science fiction and fantasy.

 Bratman has edited the journal Mythprint for the Mythopoeic Society; he edits and contributes to the journal Tolkien Studies and to Mythlore, a journal on the Inklings.
 He contributes articles on music to San Francisco Classical Voice.